MZuhairKhan/recipe/README.md

 # Guacamole recipe

-A tasty and healthy Guacamole recipe to satiate your spice buds!
+A tasty and healthy Guacamole recipe to satiate your taste buds!